 This handsome fellow is Fergus, named after a king from Irish folklore.
 Isn’t his tail just magical?!
 A few days after losing Pretty Boy, a dear friend texted me.
 She had a friend who had rescued a litter of four, four week old kittens.
 She immediately thought I might be able to help them, but was hesitant to ask because of our recent loss.
 My husband and I decided to adopt two of the babies, and I am ever glad we did!
 On August 22, 2016, we brought home Fergus here and his lovely sister, Grace..

 And, here is Grace O’Malley, named after a fierce Irish pirate queen.
 Both Grace and Fergus are extremely feisty, independent, fun and loving kitties.
 They are full of adventure and fear nothing.
 Grace was born with a slight defect in her right arm, but she doesn’t let it slow her down at all.
-It may cause her to limp some but she can run and wrestle with her brother like any other kitten.
+It may cause her to limp some but she can run and wrestle with her brother like any other kitty.